Stunning Landscapes in the South of France and the Beautiful Horses of Camargue

 This itinerary is subject to change due to weather, local conditions, and other factors.

-May 18, 2024: You will be transferred to our hotel in the Camargue region of the south of France.
-Our adventure starts with an afternoon briefing by our local guide.
-We will prepare you for the next four days of some of the most fantastic photography sessions you will ever experience–the Camargue horses.
-The first session of which will be tonight before sunset.
+May 16, 2024: We will transfer to our hotel in the Camargue region of the south of France, where we will prepare you for the next four days of some of the most fantastic photography sessions you will ever experience – the Camargue horses.
+The first session will be tonight before sunset.

-May 19–20, 2024: Over these two days, you will photograph the Camargue horses running and playing in marshes and on the beach.
-We will also photograph the gardians wrangling Camargue bulls.
-Between the photography sessions, we will review your images to help you create better images each time we visit the ranches.
+May 17–18, 2024: Over these two days, we will photograph the Camargue horses running and playing in marshes, on the beach, and galloping through the water of a shallow lagoon.
+Between shoots, we will have our signature image review sessions to help you create better images each time we visit the ranches.
+On our last evening, we’ll be dining at our hotel and entertained by a duo of Camargue gypsy musicians and their unique brand of lively flamenco guitar.

-We will depart from this region in the afternoon and head towards the Luberon Valley.
-After a celebratory dinner to toast a successful first half of the trip, we focus on the rolling hills of the south of France.
-Tonight you will be treated to photographing the beautiful city of Gordes by night.
+We will depart in the afternoon and head to the Luberon Valley.
+After a celebratory dinner to toast a successful first half of the trip, we will focus on the rolling hills of southern France.
+Tonight, you will be treated to photographing the beautiful city of Gordes by night from an elevated vantage point, just as the sun sets and the village lights begin to come on.

 Moderate: Will be standing in thigh-high water with hip waders.
 Easy walks along cobblestone streets.